yoshi-taka/documentation/content/en/tracing/setup/dotnet-framework.md

 ## Automatic Instrumentation

 Automatic instrumentation can collect performance data about your application with zero code changes and minimal configuration.
-The .NET Tracer automatically instruments all [supported libraries](#integrations) out of the box.
+The .NET Tracer automatically instruments all [supported libraries][7] out of the box.

 Automatic instrumentation captures: